In This Article

 echo "$acctname\n";

-call in this example sees that the username 'abaker' is not in DN
+The bind() call in this example sees that the username 'abaker' is not in DN

-form, finds bindRequiresDn
+form, finds bindRequiresDn is TRUE, uses CN=user1,DC=foo,DC=net and

-to bind, retrieves the DN for 'abaker', unbinds and then rebinds with
+pass1 to bind, retrieves the DN for 'abaker', unbinds and then rebinds with

-the newly discovered CN=Alice Baker,OU=Sales,DC=foo,DC=net
+the newly discovered CN=Alice Baker,OU=Sales,DC=foo,DC=net.

 Account Name Canonicalization

-options are used for two
+The accountDomainName and accountDomainNameShort options are used for two

 purposes: (1) they facilitate multi-domain authentication and failover